patman15/hdpv_ble/README.md

 1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Hunter Douglas PowerView (BLE)"

 ## Set the Encryption Key
-Currently, there are three methods to optain the key:
+Currently, there are three methods to obtain the key:

 1. Via adopting a BLE shade: There is a [shade emulator](/emu/PV_BLE_cover) that works with Arduino IDE and an ESP32 device (&ge; 2MiB flash, &ge; 128KiB required), e.g. [Adafruit QT Py ESP32-S3](https://www.adafruit.com/product/5426).
 Install and connect via serial port, then go to the PowerView app and add the shade `myPVcover` to your home.
 You will see a log message `set shade key: \xx\xx\xx\xx\xx\xx\xx\xx\xx\xx\xx\xx\xx\xx\xx\xx` .
 Copy this key.
 You can delete the shade from the app when done.
 2. Extracting from gateway: This [script](scripts/extract_gateway3_homekey.py) is able to extract the key from a working PowerView gateway.
-3. Grabing from the app: Checkout this [post in the Home Assistant community forum](https://community.home-assistant.io/t/hunter-douglas-powerview-gen-3-integration/424836/228).
+3. Grabbing from the app: Checkout this [post in the Home Assistant community forum](https://community.home-assistant.io/t/hunter-douglas-powerview-gen-3-integration/424836/228).

 Finally, you need to manually copy the key to [`const.py`](https://github.com/patman15/hdpv_ble/blob/main/custom_components/hunterdouglas_powerview_ble/const.py).